-In April 1990, the 1990 Institute was founded by C.B.
-Sung and Hang-Sheng Cheng, along with co-founding board members William Lee and Roz Koo and and a group of prominent American business, academia, and community leaders.
+The 1990 Institute was founded in 1990 by C.B.
+Sung, Hang-Sheng Cheng, William Lee, Roz Koo and and a group of prominent American business, academia, and community leaders.
 They were all deeply interested helping the people of China modernize and address its social & economic challenges through productive dialogue — but wanted to avoid getting in the politics of either China or the United States.

 Founding Chairman C.B.
 Sung, the founder and Chairman of Unison Group, was renowned for brokering nearly 40 Sino-foreign joint ventures in China.
-Our co-founder and first President, Dr. Hang-Sheng Cheng, served as the Director of the Center for Pacific Basin Studies at the Federal Reserve Bank in San Francisco.
-Roz Koo is the founding President of Self-Help for the Elderly, and Billy Lee was a prominent architect who developed numerous cultural exchange programs.
+Dr. Hang-Sheng Cheng, served as the Director of the Center for Pacific Basin Studies at the Federal Reserve Bank in San Francisco.
+Roz Koo was the founding President of Self-Help for the Elderly, and Billy Lee was a prominent architect who developed numerous cultural exchange programs.

-These four incredible founders built up and led the Institute to where it is today.
-Collectively, they transformed the lives of over a million people and galvanized the support of university presidents across the U.S., including Donald Kennedy of Stanford, Stephen Muller of Johns Hopkins, Harold Shapiro of Princeton, and Chang-lin Tien of UC Berkeley.
+There four incredible founders had the foresight, perseverance, relationships, and leadership to establish 1990 Institute during a period when people-to-people interactions were sorely needed to supplement and assist government-to-government discussions.
+They galvanized the support of university presidents across the U.S., including Donald Kennedy of Stanford, Stephen Muller of Johns Hopkins, Harold Shapiro of Princeton, and Chang-lin Tien of UC Berkeley.

-During these early years, the Institute worked with prominent U.S-China figures, including:
+During these early years, the1990 Institute also received advice and support from prominent U.S-China figures, including:

 - Robert Scalpino, the National Committee of U.S.-China Relations’ first chairman;

 - Philip C. Habib, Under Secretary of State for Political Affairs (under President Reagan)